 6. LLANDUDNO & CONWY

-Spending a day in Llandudno and the other in Conwy was one of my favourite trips of 2017 where I had chance to visit Britain’s smallest house and ascend to the top of The Great Orme.
+Spending a day in Llandudno and the other in Conwy was one of my favourite trips in Wales – highlights being a visit to Britain’s smallest house, a tram ride up The Great Orme and visiting Conwy Castle.

 Llandudno has a stunning pier and gives you the chance to ride the Great Orme Tramway, while Conwy has a breathtaking castle and cute little cobbled streets to wander.
 I had a fabulous time visiting and I am really looking forward to returning someday – Hannah, author of Miss Nicklin.